Arthur Rinderknech: 2025: Best season: Two top 5 wins, Shanghai final, top 30

 In June, Rinderknech reached the second round at the Queen's Championships by defeating Ben Shelton in the first round, his first top 10 win.

 In July, Rinderknech reached the second round at Wimbledon by defeating third seed Alexander Zverev, his first top 5 win.
 He then reached the third round at the tournament for the first time by defeating Cristian Garín in five sets over two days.

 Rinderknech reached his first semifinal of the year at the Generali Open Kitzbühel.
 He lost to fellow countryman Arthur Cazaux in the semifinal.

 In September at the 2025 US Open, Rinderknech reached the fourth round of a Grand Slam for the first time in his career.

 At the 2025 Shanghai Masters Rinderknech reached his first final at a Masters 1000.
 In the third round, he defeated Alexander Zverev for a second time in the season, recording his second top 5 win.
-Rinderknech went on to upset 15th seed Jiri Lehecka in the fourth round, 12th seed Felix Auger-Aliassime in the quarterfinal and 16th seed Daniil Medvedev in the semifinal to reach the final.
+Rinderknech went on to upset 15th seed Jiří Lehečka in the fourth round, 12th seed Felix Auger-Aliassime in the quarterfinal and 16th seed Daniil Medvedev in the semifinal to reach the final.
 As a result he reached the top 30 at world No. 28 on 13 October 2025.
-He lost to his cousin Valentin Vacherot in the final.
+He lost to qualifier Valentin Vacherot in the final.

+2026: Career high ranking, doubles Masters final

+In Australia, Rinderknech represented France at the 2026 United Cup, however they failed to make it past the round robin stage.
+He then lost in the first round of the Australian Open in 4 sets to Fábián Marozsán.

+He then lost out to Stefanos Tsitsipas in Rotterdam and, the eventual champion, Carlos Alcaraz in Qatar.
+He did make the quarter-final of the Dubai Championships, defeating Jack Draper en-route, however lost out to Andrey Rublev.

+At Indian Wells, Rinderknech lost in the singles in the third round to Alcaraz, despite taking the first set.
+However, in the doubles, partnered with his cousin, Valentin Vacherot, the pair defeated Djokovic & Tsitsipas en-route to their first doubles Masters final.
+They lost out to Guido Andreozzi & Manuel Guinard in the final.

+Rinderknech then failed to make it past the second round of any tournament, apart from retiring in the third round of Madrid, until the Geneva Open, where he lost out to Alexander Bublik in the quarter-final.
+On the 4th May, due to a lack of points to defend, Rinderknech reached World No. 24, his highest ranking to date.

+At Roland Garros, the Frenchman lost out to eventual quarter-finalist Matteo Berrettini in the second round in straights.

+Moving into the grass season, despite losing in the first round in singles at the Libéma Open, he teamed up with Zizou Bergs to reach the doubles final in the event, losing out to Sander Arends & David Pel in the final.